-An officer stops a woman in his branch from accessing training opportunities, because she had told the officer's best friend to stop asking her out and that she wasn't interested in a relationship
+A supervisor stops a woman in his team from being promoted, because she had told the supervisor's best friend to stop asking her out and that she wasn't interested in a relationship

-- 1.2.
+- 1.1.11.
+Equality law makes discrimination by trade unions against both their members and their employees unlawful.
+In some cases an award of compensation can be made both against the trade union and the employee or member who has perpetrated the discriminatory act, including an act of sexual harassment. - 1.2.
 Victimisation is also unlawful under equality law.
-It is defined as treating a member badly because they have alleged sexual harassment, it is believed they will report a case of sexual harassment in the future or have supported someone else who has alleged a case of sexual harassment.
-Treating a member badly can include, but is not limited to: - Cancelling a person's membership - denying the person a promotion or development opportunity - making the person do considerably more travelling or unsocial hours than before - excluding the person from tasks, projects, meetings or roles - telling other members not to vote for someone due to their reporting of sexual harassment - 1.2.1.
-There is no time limit on when a person can experience victimisation, providing that they are subjected to bad treatment as a result of the case involving sexual harassment and not some other reason.
+It is defined as treating a worker badly because they have alleged sexual harassment at work, it is believed they will report a case of sexual harassment in the future or have supported someone else who has alleged a case of sexual harassment.
+Treating a worker badly can include, but is not limited to: - dismissing a worker - denying a worker a promotion or development opportunity - denying a worker shift hours - making a worker do considerably more travelling or unsocial hours than before - excluding a worker from tasks, projects, meetings or day to day work - telling other companies to not hire someone due to their reporting of sexual harassment - 1.2.1.
+There is no time limit on when a worker can experience victimisation, providing that the worker is subject to bad treatment as a result of the case involving sexual harassment and not some other reason.